whitgroves/pokegold-remix/README.md

 - Better rocket hideout & radio tower ✓
 - HMs can be forgotten ✓

 A detailed list of changes is available [here](./CHANGES.md).

-These are largely untested, so if you run into issues please reach out on X: [@whitgroves](https://x.com/whitgroves)
+Most of these have been tested, but if you run into issues please reach out on X: [@whitgroves](https://x.com/whitgroves)

 ## Why *Gold* Remix?
 Similar to Blue Remix, Gold was the gen 2 game I made memories with, so I decided to go with my favorite.